 &lt;sup>3 Mr. Henry Soesanto is the spouse of Ms. Monica Darmono.
-As such, under the SRC IRR, Mr. Henry Soesanto is deemed to have an indirect beneficial interest in Ms. Monica Darmono's 765,897,596 shares.
-One of Mr. Henry Soesanto's shares is held in the name of Director Romeo Bernardo as qualifying share.
+As such, under the SRC IRR, Mr. Henry Soesanto is deemed to have an indirect beneficial interest in the 765,897,600 shares beneficially owned by Ms. Monica Darmono.
+Of the 1,548,681,400 shares beneficially owned by Mr. Henry Soesanto, one share is held in the name of Director Romeo Bernardo as qualifying share, two shares in the name of Director Nina Perpetua D Aguas as qualifying shares and two shares in the name of former Director Delfin L. Lazaro.
+Certain shares of Ms. Monica Darmono are held in the name of Director Elaine Teo as qualifying shares (two shares) and in the name of Director Kataline Darmono as qualifying shares (two shares).